 Legius Syndrome and Neurofibromatosis

 Legius Syndrome is a disorder similar to Neurofibromatosis 1.
 The disorder is characterized by skin problems such as café-au-lait spots, freckles, and mild learning problems.

 Diagnosis of Neurofibromatosis

-At mfine get in touch with the neurofibromatosis specialist, who would confirm the diagnosis of NF 1 by carrying out a physical examination.
+At mfine, get in touch with the neurofibromatosis specialist and top neurosurgeons, who would confirm the diagnosis of NF 1 by carrying out a physical examination.

 Neurofibromatosis results due to a genetic mutation in specific genes.
-The offspring inherit the gene from their parents but the rest occur during the early phase of development.
+Offsprings inherit the gene from their parents but the rest occur during the early phases of development.

 The treatment for neurofibromatosis is surgery.
-Get in touch with adept general surgeons for removing the acoustic neuromas which cause the problem of hearing loss.
+Get in touch with adept general surgeons for removing the acoustic neuromas which causes the problem of hearing loss.

-At mfine, find neurofibromatosis doctors near me and get the best of treatment.
+At mfine, find top neurosurgeons and neurofibromatosis doctors near me and get the best of treatment.